William M. E. Mellen

-William Michael Edward Mellen (April 6, 1848 – May 14, 1906) was an American physician and politician who served as the fourth Mayor of Chicopee, Massachusetts.
+William Michael Edward Mellen (April 6, 1848 – May 14, 1906) was an American physician and politician who served as the fourth mayor of Chicopee, Massachusetts.

 Early life

 Mellen was born in Worcester, Massachusetts.

 Education

 Mellen received his medical diploma from the University of Michigan Medical School in 1876.

 Medical career

-After he graduated from medical school Mellen practiced medicine in Northampton, Massachusetts for a year, then in Chicopee, Massachusetts from 1878 until his death in May 1906.
+After he graduated from medical school, Mellen practiced medicine in Northampton, Massachusetts, for a year, then in Chicopee, Massachusetts, from 1878 until his death in May 1906.

 In 1880 Mellen was admitted as a Fellow of the Massachusetts Medical Society.
-In 1890 Mellen was chosen a delegate to the Tenth International Medical Congress in Berlin.
+In 1890 Mellen was chosen as a delegate to the Tenth International Medical Congress in Berlin.

 Family life

-In 1883 Mellen married Kate M. Burke of Chicopee, they had one child, a daughter.
+In 1883 Mellen married Kate M. Burke of Chicopee; they had one child, a daughter.

 Death

-Mellen died in Chicopee, Massachusetts of a cerebral hemorrhage, on May 14, 1906.
+Mellen died in Chicopee, Massachusetts, of a cerebral hemorrhage, on May 14, 1906.